CHCHE Courses (2018-19)

 ChE 105.
 Dynamics and Control of Chemical Systems.
 9 units (3-0-6): third term.
 Analysis of linear dynamic systems.
 Feedback control.
 Stability of closed-loop control systems.
 Root locus, Frequency response, and Nyquist analysis.
 Feedforward, cascade, and multivariable control systems.
 Instructor: Seinfeld.

 Bi/Ch 110.
 Introduction to Biochemistry.
 12 units (4-0-8): first term.
 Lectures and recitation introducing the molecular basis of life processes, with emphasis on the structure and function of proteins.
-Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, the intermediary metabolism that provides energy to an organism, and the use of DNA manipulations, cloning, and expression of proteins in foreign hosts to study protein structure and function.
-Instructors: Campbell, Parker.
+Topics will include the derivation of protein structure from the information inherent in a genome, biological catalysis, and the intermediary metabolism that provides energy to an organism.
+Instructors: Parker, Virgil.

 Bi/Ch 111.
 Biochemistry of Gene Expression.
 12 units (4-0-8): second term.
 Lectures and recitation on the molecular basis of biological structure and function.
 Emphasizes the storage, transmission, and expression of genetic information in cells.
 Specific topics include DNA replication, recombination, repair and mutagenesis, transcription, RNA processing, and protein synthesis.
 Instructors: Campbell, Parker.

 Ch 112.
 Inorganic Chemistry.
 9 units (3-0-6): first term.
 Introduction to group theory, ligand field theory, and bonding in coordination complexes and organotransition metal compounds.
 Systematics of bonding, reactivity, and spectroscopy of commonly encountered classes of transition metal compounds.
-Instructor: Agapie.
+Instructors: Agapie, Hadt.

 ChE/BE/MedE 112.
 Design, Invention, and Fundamentals of Microfluidic Systems.
 9 units (3-0-6): second term.
 This course combines three parts.
 First, it will cover fundamental aspects of kinetics, mass-transport, and fluid physics that are relevant to microfluidic systems.
 Second, it will provide an understanding of how new technologies are invented and reduced to practice.
 Finally, students in the course will work together to design microfluidic systems that address challenges in Global Health, with an emphasis on students' inventive contributions and creativity.
 Students will be encouraged and helped, but not required, to develop their inventions further by working with OTT and entrepreneurial resources on campus.
 Participants in this course benefit from enrollment of students with diverse backgrounds and interests.
 For chemical engineers, suggested but not required courses are ChE 101 (Chemical Reaction Engineering) and ChE 103abc (Transport Phenomena).
 Students are encouraged to contact the instructor to discuss enrollment.
 Instructor: Ismagilov.

 Ch 117.
 Introduction to Electrochemistry.
-9 units (3-0-6): second term.
-Discussion of the structure of electrode-electrolyte interface, the mechanism by which charge is transferred across it, and experimental techniques used to study electrode reactions.
-Topics change from year to year but usually include diffusion currents, polarography, coulometry, irreversible electrode reactions, the electrical double layer, and kinetics of electrode processes.
+9 units (3-0-6): first term.
+Discussion of the fundamentals and applications of electrochemistry with an emphasis on the structure of electrode-electrolyte interfaces, the mechanism by which charge is transferred across it, experimental techniques used to study electrode reactions, and application of electrochemical techniques to study materials chemistry.
+Topics may vary but usually include diffusion, cyclic voltammetry, coulometry, irreversible electrode reactions, the electrical double layer, and kinetics of electrode processes.
 Instructor: See.

 ChE 118.
 Introduction to the Design of Chemical Systems.
 9 units (3-0-6): second term.
 Short-term, open-ended projects that require students to design a chemical process or product.
 Each team generates and filters ideas, identifies use cases and objectives, evaluates and selects a design strategy, develops a project budget, schedules milestones and tasks, and writes a proposal with supporting documentation.
 Each project must meet specified requirements for societal impact, budget, duration, person hours, environmental impact, safety, and ethics.
 Instructor: Vicic.